Qualifications and Training

 Q: Can I go to the learner’s house for the sessions?

 A: The sessions should occur in a library or other public building.
-If your learner has other needs as to the meeting place, please check with the Literacy Volunteers Program Director.
+If your learner has other needs as to the meeting place, please check with the Literacy Volunteers Program Coordinator.

 Q: Will my learner bring children to the session?